 Until a few weeks ago I had never really thought of investing in real estate.
 By far the main factor in my refusal to think about purchasing an income property is the Pain In The Ass (PITA) factor.
 See, I’m not much of a handyman and it’s all I can do to keep my own place up to snuff.
 I definitely don’t want to have to deal with idiot tenants breaking stuff that I don’t have the time or the inclination to fix.
-In fact, dealing with clients in general kind of scares me.
+In fact, dealing with clients and mortgage brokers in general kind of scares me.
 I hear these horror stories about renter’s rights and nightmare tenants and I think that no ROI could be worth that headache!
 When you combine the PITA factor with the relatively high cost of Canadian real estate right now and high land taxes, it was never an attractive proposition to me.
 I figured that a few REITs in my investment portfolio would be about all the exposure to real estate I’d ever want.

 My Friend the Math Genius/Handyman

 So what changed?
-Basically my buddy presented me with an interesting thought (and that’s all it is for the moment, a mere thought or consideration with nothing solid in place) about how I could invest in real estate and almost completely eliminate the PITA factor.
+Basically, my buddy presented me with an interesting thought (and that’s all it is for the moment, a mere thought or consideration with nothing solid in place) about how I could invest in real estate and almost completely eliminate the PITA factor.
 Now I can already hear the groans in the peanut gallery about taking investment advice from a friend and why that can often lead to trouble.
-The vast majority of the time I would be saying the same thing, but in this case I truly believe him.
-Here are a few reasons why I think my friend James (all names changed for privacy purposes) and Steph (his common-law wife) would make much better landlords than myself, and why I think their plan has a lot of merit.
+The vast majority of the time I would be saying the same thing, but in this case, I truly believe him.
+Here are a few reasons why I think my friend James (all names changed for privacy purposes) and Steph (his common-law wife) would make much better landlords than myself, and why I think their plan has a lot of merits.

 1) They’re really good at math.
 This might sound simplistic, but I find that many Canadian investors don’t have a solid grip on financial realities.
 This can lead to all kinds of errors and miscalculations concerning profitability.
 James works in agribusiness and had a math minor in university.
 Steph is a high school teacher that specializes in advanced math.